thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/Articles/Debugging Allocation Regressions.md

 ### BFPTrace (Linux)

 On Linux, and where available, you can use `bpftrace`.
-SwiftNIO provides the `malloc-aggregation.bt` script in the `dev` directory for collecting stacks.
+CodiraNIO provides the `malloc-aggregation.bt` script in the `dev` directory for collecting stacks.

 You'll need to install `bpftrace` first, on Ubuntu you can run: